obeli-sk/obelisk/README.md

 ## Milestone 3: Triggers, external activities, Web UI - started
 - [x] HTTP webhook triggers able to start new executions (workflows and activities), able to wait for result before sending the response.
 - [x] Forward stdout and stderr (configurable) of activities and webhooks
-- [ ] Expose filesystem for WASI activities with directory mapping
+- [ ] Expose filesystem with directory mapping for activities, webhooks
+- [ ] Expose network configuration for activities, webhooks
 - [ ] External activities - running external processes
 - [ ] HTML based UI for showing executions, event history and relations
 - [ ] Add examples with C#, Go, JS, Python